tp2750/pHcalc.jl/README.md

 * `acid(concentration, pKa; charge=0)`: a weak acid given with one or more pKa values.
 The `charge` is the charge of the fully protonated form.
 * `acid(; concentration, pKa=missing; charge=0)`: all parameters can be specified as keyword parameters.

-Similarly, there is a `base` funtion, which is just an alias of the `acid` function with pKb = 14-pKa.
+Similarly, there is a `base` function, which is just an alias of the `acid` function with pKb = 14-pKa.
 See examples below.

 ## pH of HCl and NaOH

-The strong acids and bases are modeled just by the `acid` and `base` fuctions, wher ethe only parameter is the molar concentration.
+The strong acids and bases are modeled just by the `acid` and `base` functions, where the only parameter is the molar concentration.

 ### 0.01 M HCl, 1E-8 M HCl

-A colution with a concentration of 1E-2 M HCl has a pH of 2, and one with a concentration of 1E-8 M HCl has a concentration just below 7.
+A solution with a concentration of 1E-2 M HCl has a pH of 2, and one with a concentration of 1E-8 M HCl has a concentration just below 7.

 ```julia
 julia> using pHcalc